A brief history of the slide rule

 The twilight of the analog era

-The first computers appeared around 1946, but they were huge and expensive, the same IBM planned to sell up to four a year, and the slide rules seemed irreplaceable.
+The first computers appeared around 1946, but they were huge and expensive, the same IBM planned to sell up to four a year, and the slide rule seemed irreplaceable.

-Nobody imagined a world without them: they served to housewives in the kitchen, to tracing the routes on the ship "Star Trek," appeared on the cover of Playboy, were also proposed in the form of cufflinks and tie clips.
-Existing in all types, Walt Disney had a simplified model for the children, was built in Braille for the blind, with scales dedicated to solving statistical problems and also in hexadecimal, octal or binary for computer programmers: it was the laptop of the era, always sticking out of engineers' pocket.
+Nobody imagined a world without the slide rule: they served to housewives in the kitchen, to tracing the routes on the ship "Star Trek".
+Appeared on the cover of Playboy, were also proposed in the form of cufflinks and tie clips.
+Existing in all types, Walt Disney had a simplified model for the children, was built in Braille for the blind, with scales dedicated to solving statistical problems and also in hexadecimal, octal or binary for computer programmers.
+It was the laptop of the era, always sticking out of engineers' pocket.
 A true sign to identify the category.

 In 1969 the slide rule was used on the Apollo 11 landing on the Moon: a very long career which began more than 350 years before.
 However these tools are only accurate to three decimal places and the engineer needed to make continuous estimates with the help of their experience.